applejuice8/spotify-wrapped/README.md

-# Spotify Streaming Stats Analyzer
+# Spotify Wrapped

+Get your **Spotify Wrapped** any time of year — no need to wait until December!

 This script analyzes your Spotify streaming history and displays: